veerandra7/medical_chatbot_opensource_llm_llama2/README.md

 https://huggingface.co/sentence-transformers/all-MiniLM-L6-v2/tree/main

+From huggingface,
-The dimension of the embedding model is 384.
+we can find that the vector dimension of above embedding model is 384

 Go to PINECONE,